ExpressLRS/Docs/docs/quick-start/troubleshooting.md

     * Make sure you have unbridged the boot pads if you flashed it via passthrough.

     * Turn off your Radio and if the LED is still solid, but boot pads aren't bridged, the UART where the receiver is on is putting it into bootloader mode unintentionally.
 This is primarily caused by pull-down resistor on the RX pad to aid with SBUS line inversion.
-To verify it is the case with the UART, disconnect the Rx and Tx wires from the FC UART, and it should start blinking slowly then after the set interval (20s - 30s by default), it will blink fast indicating it's on WiFi Mode.
+To verify it is the case with the UART, disconnect the RX and TX wires from the FC UART, and it should start blinking slowly then after the set interval (20s - 30s by default), it will blink fast indicating it's on WiFi Mode.
 To "fix" the issue, you have two options:

         - Move the receiver into another free UART.
         - If there's no other UART, wire up a resistor with a value between 300 Ohm to 1k Ohm between a 3.3v pad and the FC's RX pad (where the TX from the receiver connects to).

-    * If, however, despite unsoldering the Tx and Rx wires, the LED is still solid, you probably have a soft-bricked receiver due to a failed WiFi flash as a result of not letting the receiver reboot normally.
+    * If, however, despite unsoldering the TX and RX wires, the LED is still solid, you probably have a soft-bricked receiver due to a failed WiFi flash as a result of not letting the receiver reboot normally.
 Follow the [unbricking procedure](../quick-start/unbricking.md) to recover the receiver.

-### <span class="custom-heading" data-id="5">My OSD is showing LQ 0:0 and RSSI dbm at -130 dbm, but I have stick inputs and more than 10 Telemetry sensors</span>
+### <span class="custom-heading" data-id="5">My OSD is showing LQ 0:0 and RSSI dBm at -130 dBm, but I have stick inputs and more than 10 Telemetry sensors</span>

 ???
-Note "My OSD is showing LQ 0:0 and RSSI dbm at -130 dbm, but I have stick inputs and more than 10 Telemetry sensors"
+Note "My OSD is showing LQ 0:0 and RSSI dBm at -130 dBm, but I have stick inputs and more than 10 Telemetry sensors"
     Check whether you have RSSI Channel set to either Aux11 or Aux12.
 If you do, set it to disabled.

     If it's still not fixed with that, check if you have RSSI ADC enabled.
 If so, set it to disabled.